sjoerdvankreel/firefly-synth-2/static/Manual.md

 If you get this wrong, the voice echo will "hide" behind that envelope and the echo is cut short.<br/>
 Rule of thumb: set VEcho target to the same processing stage, or later, as VMix Envelope Target.<br/>
 So both to osci premix/postmix, fx in/out etc.<br/>
-The engine is set up such that at each stage, the voice envelope is applied first, followed by the echo (provided they target the same stage).
+The engine is set up such that at each stage, the voice envelope is applied first,<br/>
+followed by the echo (provided they target the same stage).<br/>
 See the routing overview for more details.

 #### Some notes about per voice echo